br-automation-com/mappVision-Demo/Logical/Libraries/McAcpAx/McAcpAx.typ

 	    NegVelocityTriggerParID : UINT; (*ParID controls the subtraction of velocity "CyclicVelocity" or the value of "VelocityParID"*)
 	END_STRUCT;

-	McAcpAxCtrlParType : STRUCT
-		Mode : McAcpAxCtrlModeEnum; (*Controller mode*)
-		PositionController : McAcpAxPosCtrlParType; (*Structure of the parameters for the position controller*) SpeedController : McAcpAxSpeedCtrlParType; (*Structure of the parameters for the velocity controller*) FeedForward : McAcpAxFeedForwardParType; (*Structure of the parameters for feed-forward control*) ParameterSelector : McAcpAxCtrlParSelectEnum; (*Used for selecting the parameter sets that are to be transferred to the axis when there is a rising edge on input "Execute"*)
-	END_STRUCT;

 	McAcpAxAdvAutoTuneFeedFwdType : STRUCT
 	    ExcitationSignal : McAcpAxAutoTuneExSignalType; (*Parameter for excitation signal*) END_STRUCT;